karenpayneoregon/create-visual-studio-templates/readme.md

 # Steps to create a solution template

-Figure out what needs to be in the solution template and local NuGet packages where packages in  a team environment are accessible to all team members.
+- Figure out what needs to be in the solution template and local NuGet packages where packages in  a team environment are accessible to all team members.
 Even without a team consider creating a folder the local machine for allowing testing without other developers attempting to use unfinished work or possibly unstable code.

-Next, create empty solution and a source code repository for the solution.
+- Next, create empty solution and a source code repository for the solution.

-Add each project under appropriate solution folders.
+- Add each project under appropriate solution folders.

-Perform unit test and code reviews.
+- Perform unit test and code reviews.

-Now its time to create a project template for each project in the solution as outlined [here](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-create-project-templates?view=vs-2019).
+- Now its time to create a project template for each project in the solution as outlined [here](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-create-project-templates?view=vs-2019).

-When performing the export, un-check the option to copy each exported project to the default template folder, only allow exporting to `My Templates'.
+- When performing the export, un-check the option to copy each exported project to the default template folder, only allow exporting to `My Templates'.

-Create a folder under the current solution named `Templates`.
+- Create a folder under the current solution named `Templates`.

-Unzip each of the exported project templates under the `Templates` folder.
+- Unzip each of the exported project templates under the `Templates` folder.

-Select a .ico (icon file for the solution template) and place at the root of the `Templates` folder.
+- Select a .ico (icon file for the solution template) and place at the root of the `Templates` folder.
+The icon file should easily represent the solution.

-In the root folder of the `Templates' folder create a new text file named `root.vstemplate`.
+- In the root folder of the `Templates' folder create a new text file named `root.vstemplate`.

 Add each project to the file.
 Using this current solution as an example we will have.